Mrymna/Surgery_procedures/Neuronexus/cleaning.md

 After 3 washing cycles, your probes should be perfectly cleaned.
 Have a look under the microscope to make sure there is no tissue left on the probes.

 See the figure for an example of dirty probe.
-You don't want to let this dry on your shanks.
+You don't want to let this dry on your shanks as this might compromise your recording sites.

 <img src="figures/dirty_probe.jpg" alt="drawing" width="400"/>